List of open-source software for mathematics: CoCoA

 CoCoA (COmputations in COmmutative Algebra) is open-source software used for computing multivariate polynomials and initiated in 1987.
 Originally written in Pascal, CoCoA was later translated into C.

 GAP

 GAP was initiated by RWTH Aachen University in 1986.
 This was the case until in 1997 when they decided to co-develop GAP further with CIRCA (Centre for Research in Computational Algebra).
 Unlike MAXIMA and Axiom, GAP is a system for computational discrete algebra with particular emphasis on computational group theory.
 In March 2005 the GAP Council and the GAP developers have agreed that status and responsibilities of "GAP Headquarters" should be passed to an equal collaboration of a number of "GAP Centres", where there is permanent staff involvement and an element of collective or organizational commitment, while fully recognizing the vital contributions of many individuals outside those centers.

+Mathomatic

+Mathomatic is portable general-purpose computer algebra system capable of performing symbolic calculus, algebraic simplification, and equation solving.

 Mathics

 Mathics is an open-source GPL3 license version of the Wolfram Language.